SummaryRead the full fact sheet

 Bushfires are occurring with increasing frequency and intensity in Australia and this can feel overwhelming and devastating for those living in bushfire affected areas and the wider community.
-In addition, information regarding the importance of bushfire preparation are a constant reminder of the ongoing risk.
+In addition, information regarding the importance of is a constant reminder of the ongoing risk.

-So how can we help our children cope with bushfire emergencies?
+So how can we help our children cope with ?
 How can adults talk to children about the risk and impact of bushfires, as well as the need for preparation without compromising their sense of safety and security?

 Concerns about talking to children about bushfires